gonzaotc/Paymaster-Pools/README.md

 ---

-*Building the infrastructure for truly decentralized gas abstraction on Ethereum.*
+*Building the infrastructure for the next gen decentralized gas abstraction on Ethereum.*